rpm-software-management/rpm/tests/README.md

 By default, tests are executed in parallel using all available cores, pass a specific -jN value to limit.

-To drop into an Autotest-like shell, run:
+To drop into an interactive Autotest-like shell, run:

     make atshell

-See the printed help for details on how to use it.

-You can also run a containerized shell with your RPM checkout:
+This is like a singular, empty `RPMTEST_CHECK()` with a shell running in it and a writable tree available at the path stored in `$RPMTEST`.
+From this shell, you can run the same commands as a normal test would, such as `runroot rpm`.
+This can be used to quickly prototype (or debug) a test.

+You can also drop straight into the `$RPMTEST` container like so:

     make shell

+This is just a shorthand for `make atshell` followed by `runroot_other bash`.

-To factory-reset the container, run:
+To factory-reset the `$RPMTEST` container, run:

     make reset

+Sometimes, if the test-suite is configured in native mode, you may want to try it in standalone mode before submitting a pull request since that's how our CI is set up.
+You can do that with:

+    make ci

+This target accepts the same `TESTOPTS` variable as `make check`.